RashmiJakkani/Text-Mining-using-Rapid-Miner/README.md

-# Project Title - Text Mining
+# Text Mining Uing Rapid Miner
 Technologies Used: Rapid Miner tool, K-means Clustering, Visualization

 This project is to analyze the information about the employee reviews of the company Microsoft at different locations.